NOOBDY/image-bot/README.md

 ### porn

-returns one of the first ten video results on www.pornhub.com (this will return irrelevant results if nothing is found)
+returns one of the first ten video results from Canada's largest website (this will return irrelevant results if nothing is found)

 `.porn [this can also contain multiple keywords]`